facebook/prophet/docs/_docs/handling_impact_of_covid-19.md

 #### Default model without any adjustments

-First we'll fit the default Prophet model as the simplest basline:
+First we'll fit a model with the default Prophet settings:

 ```python